-Performance Dates are May 15-24 (Fridays, Saturdays and Sundays)
+Performance Dates are February 18-27 (Fridays, Saturdays and Sundays)

-Callbacks (if needed) are Tuesday, March 31
+Callbacks (if needed) are Tuesday, December 7th: 7:00 PM

 Set in mid-century Atlanta, Driving Miss Daisy tells the story of an elderly Jewish matron, Daisy Werthan, and her chauffeur, Hoke Coleburn.
 At first, Daisy is none too happy about being forced to rely on a black man to get from one place to the next.
 Gradually, however, Hoke wins her over, and during the 25-year span of the play, the two develop a deep-rooted affection.
 This Pulitzer-Prize winning masterpiece is a delicate depiction of racial tensions, the passage of time, and the experience of aging.
 Playwright Alfred Uhry creates two outsiders who come to a mutual respect grounded in each of their independence, strength, and stubborn integrity.

 Hoke Colburn: an African-American man, native to Georgia.
 He is 60 years old in 1948 at the beginning of the play, and 85 years old in 1973 at the end.
 Before meeting Daisy, he had neither traveled nor learned to read.
 He has a daughter and granddaughter.
-Although he is 12 years younger than Daisy, he has also witnessed the same pivotal events in American history.
-He was a young man in 1913 when Leo Frank was lynched, but as a child he had already witnessed the lynching of his friend’s father (which was a common occurrence in the state of Georgia in the late 1800s).
-He grew up in the thick of the Jim Crow era, experiencing for almost his whole life segregation, discrimination, injustice and racism.

 Boolie Werthan: Daisy’s son, also born and raised in Atlanta.
 He is 40 years old in the first scene of the play in 1948, and 65 years old at the show’s end in 1973.
 He grew up through World War I, and was a young man during the Great Depression.
-He observed his parents’ dedication to their work and took over the family business, increasing its success.
-He is dutiful to his mother, despite her prickly personality.
-Though he clearly cares for Daisy, it’s not in the way that she would find most fitting.